KRakeesh04/s1/src/content/docs/properties-of-materials/electrical-properties/04-dielectric-behavior.md

 ## Dielectric material

-A material that is electrically insulating (non-metallic) and exhibits (or be made to) exhibit an electric dipole structure.
+A material that is electrically insulating (non-metallic) and exhibits (or be made to) an electric dipole structure.

 ## Electric Dipole Structure